Digital media: Owned Media

+Earned Media

-Earned media denotes public relations media channels like television, newspapers, blogs, or video sites that do not require direct payment or control by marketers but are included because viewers, readers, or users are interested in them.
-Free media is essentially online word of mouth, typically in "viral" trends, mentions, shares, retweets, reviews, recommendations, or content from third-party websites.
-When one's product or service is so good that users cannot help but post it on their social media, they get a lot of "earned media".
-They win the credibility of the media compared to other forms of credibility, becoming more transparent.
+Earned media refers to public relations channels such as television, newspapers, blogs, or video sites that do not require direct payment or control by marketers but are included because viewers, readers, or users are interested in them.
+Free media is essentially online word-of-mouth, typically in the form of "viral" trends, mentions, shares, retweets, reviews, recommendations, or content from third-party websites.
+When one's product or service is so good that users cannot help but post it on their social media, they get a lot of "earned media."
+They gain media credibility compared to other forms of credibility, becoming more transparent.

 History

 Codes and information by machines were first conceptualized by Charles Babbage in the early 1800s.
 Babbage imagined that these codes would give him instructions for his Motor of Difference and Analytical Engine, machines that Babbage had designed to solve the problem of error in calculations.
 Between 1822 and 1823, the mathematician Ada Lovelace wrote the first instructions for calculating numbers on Babbage engines.
 Lovelace's instructions are now believed to be the first computer program.
 Although the machines were designed to perform analysis tasks, Lovelace anticipated the possible social impact of computers and program writing.
 "For in the distribution and combination of truths and formulas of analysis, which may become easier and more quickly subjected to the mechanical combinations of the engine, the relationships and the nature of many subjects in which science necessarily relates in new subjects, and more deeply researched […] there are in all extensions of human power or additions to human knowledge, various collateral influences, in addition to the primary and primary object reached."
 Other old machine readable media include instructions for pianolas and weaving machines.

 Binary code, shown here, can be used to represent the entire alphabet.

 It is estimated that in the year 1986 less than 1% of the world's media storage capacity was digital and in 2007 it was already 94%.
 The year 2002 is assumed to be the year when human kind was able to store more information in digital than in analog media (the "beginning of the digital age").